3devo/ChildbusBootloader/PROTOCOL.md

 General call handling
 ---------------------
-The bootloader and the application should support the general call address (0x00+W), and in particular the reset (0x06) and reset address (0x04) commands.
+The bootloader and the application should support the general call address (0x00), and in particular the reset and reset address commands.

-A general call consists of a write to the 0x00 I2c address, followed by a command byte.
+On I²C, a general call consists of a write to the 0x00 I2c address, followed by a command byte.
 No additional framing (e.g. no CRC) happens, and no reply is read in response to the command.
+The command byte uses the standard I²C meaning of 0x04 for "reset address" and 0x06 for reset.

+On RS485, a general call consists of a full frame consisting of the 0x00 address, the commandcode and 2 CRC bytes.
+The command bytes are 0x44 for "reset address" and 0x46 for "reset".
+These are arbitrary values chosen from a "user-defined function codes" block in the Modbus specification to minimize chance of conflicts with other Modbus servers that also listen to the general call command.

-The reset address command (0x04) should revert the effect of the `SET_ADDRESS` command and make the bootloader respond to the default addresses again.
+The reset address command (0x04/0x44) should revert the effect of the `SET_ADDRESS` command and make the bootloader respond to the default addresses again.
 If the application also implements `SET_ADDRESS` or something similar, it is recommended to also implement the reset address command.

-The reset command (0x06) should do the same, but also do a hardware reset of the slave (which should start the bootloader again).
+The reset command (0x06/0x46) should do a hardware reset of the child (which should start the bootloader again and as a side effect reset the address as well).

 The master should always send a general call reset command at startup, which serves to get all slaves into a known state, running the